How to Generate Self-Signed Code Signing Certificate?

 Here’s a little recap to give you an idea of what a code signing certificate is: it’s a data file issued by CAs with a cryptographic digital secure signature to authenticate business identity and software’s legitimacy with public-private keys.
 The certificate gives users surety that the code is not tampered with or modified by any malicious entity.

 Another issue with a self-signed code signing certificate is that the signature cannot be timestamped.
-Thus, the only purpose a self-signed certificate serves is if you want to use the software for internal purposes or while running tests.
-Releasing software online with a self-signed certificate will give users a warning as shown below:
+Thus, a self-signed certificate only serves if you want to use the software for internal purposes or while running tests.

 This warning message would force users to abandon your software and reduce the trustworthiness of your company.
 Thus, you should use a self-signed certificate for internal purposes only and a code signing certificate from a CA or distributor for public-facing apps.